tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Scene/index.md

 ![scene_link](scene/scene_link.png)

-As you can see, it consists of 2 parents for *GameObjects*:
+As you can see, it consists of two parents for *GameObjects*:

 - `AutowareSimulation` - aggregating all objects on the scene, those of the environment, vehicles and others,
 -  `Canvas` - aggregating all user interface (*UI*) elements in the scene,

-and 1 single GameObject:
+and one single *GameObject*:

 - `EventSystem` - which manage input events and interactions with *UI* elements in the scene.